Injured In A Bicycle Accident?

 Our bicycle accident lawyers know how to get justice for victims

 Most bicyclist injuries and fatalities are caused by negligence on the part of a driver.
 Motorists have a responsibility to share the road with vulnerable users such as cyclists, and when they do not, it's almost always the cyclist who is injured.
+What are common causes of bicycle crashes?
 Some of the car accidents involving cyclists we handle at Pajcic & Pajcic include:

 - Turning in front of cyclists at intersections or driveways.
 These are often known as "left hook" and "right cross" accidents and frequently happen when the motorist turns right on red.